JimSeker/Architecture/README.md

 **Other Architecture examples:**

-`ArchNavigationDemo` is an example of using the Arch Navigation for fragments.  how to change fragments and pass data via arch.

 `retrofit2Demo` is a very simple example using the retrofit2 ReST API and JSON, instead of httpURLconnection.

 `Retrofit2LiveDataDemo` is a basic attempt at google's user example (on their web pages) using retrofit2 and LiveData.
 This example is still pretty rough, but it does work.
 It uses a private ReST server.  the php backend will be added later on.
 This doesn't use JSON, instead the ReST is a basic CSV.